Flying with a Bike on Southwest Airlines (Updated May 2024)

 The Bottom Line on Taking a Bike on a Southwest Flight:

-Our team of highly specialized bicycle travel scientists gives Southwest Airlines a Bicycle Flight Grade (BFG) of A-.
+Our team of highly specialized bicycle travel scientists gives Southwest Airlines a Bicycle Flight Grade (BFG) of B+.
 Southwest is the only airline to give two free checked bags, as well as a carry-on.
 Bikes are counted toward the standard baggage allowance if they meet the standard size and weight requirements.
-If the bike does come in over the size limit, the oversize fee of $75 is less than half of what most major airlines charge.
+If the bike does come in over the size limit, the oversize fee of $75 is less than half of what some competing airlines charge.

 Southwest Baggage and Bicycle Policies at a Glance: